 Prereq.: 64 s.h. or permission of instructor.

-HPES 4805 Administration of Exercise Programs 4 s.h.
+KSS 4805 Administration of Exercise Programs 3 s.h.

 Provides an overview of legal, management, and marketing skills necessary to implement exercise related wellness programs.
 Requires development of business plan including facility design and equipment selection.

 Clinical exercise tests (electrocardiography, pulmonary function, submaximal/maximal cardiorespiratory tests) and exercise prescription (cardiovascular, pulmonary, diabetes, stress, cancer, PVD and hypertension).
 Supervised experience in clinical exercise facilities nine hours during the semester.
-Content based on American College of Sports Medicine objectives. and HPES 3710.
-5 s.h.
+Content based on American College of Sports Medicine objectives.
+4 s.h.

-HPES 4855 Organization and Administration of Human Performance and Exercise Programs 3 s.h.
+KSS 4855 Organization and Administration of Kinesiology and Sport Science Programs 3 s.h.

 Organizational patterns and administrative methods in activities, including instructional programs, intramurals and recreation.